RoberAstur/Final-Project-Data-Scientist/README.md

 # Final Project Data Scientist
-This is the folder for the Final Project in the Data Scientist codeacademy path Just a first exercise to make data adquisition and analysis using United Nations data
+Final Project for Data Scientist career path in codeacademy

+It is my first exercise to make data adquisition and analysis

+United Nations Data has been recorded